julianandrews/sgf-render/README.md

 empty_selected_color = "blue"
 ```

-You can see a couple other examples in the source code package under
+You can see a few other examples in the source code package under
 `resources/styles/`

 ## Contributing